Skip to content

 #2 Up to 7 Hours of Battery Backup: Battery backup of audio drivers varies based on usage.
 We’ve seen devices with lesser mAh competing with higher mAH values by a few hours.
 One such example was BoAt Airdopes 121v2.
 It outperforms many TWS earbuds while having a lower mAh count.

 #3 Metal Finish: The earbuds of Infinity Glide 120 look and feel pretty premium.
-Thanks to the metal earbuds.
-To be honest, we were not expecting this built quality.
+Thanks to the metal earbuds we were not expecting this built quality.
 Because the magnetic connectors on the earbuds are pretty strong.
 The buds automatically clip together if taken close.

-#4 Bluetooth 5.0: Bluetooth 5.0 is not a new version by any means but this does not mean it’s bad.
-During our testing, we did not find a single network drop or audio breaking under 5 meters away from the connected devices.
+#4 Bluetooth 5.0: It’s not a new version in 2024 but this does not mean it’s bad.
+In the last 1 year, we did not find a single network drop or audio breaking under 5 meters away from the connected devices.
 I

-#5 IPX5 Sweat Proof: Infinity Glide 120 comes equipped with IPX5 water resistance which allows you protection from sweat and even rain.
+#5 IPX5 Sweat Proof: Infinity Glide 120 is equipped with IPX5 water resistance from sweat and rain.
 So, you do not need to stop your workout session because of rain or sweat and worry about damage.
 Just remember it’s water resistance, not waterproof!

 Audio Quality